 Why is shed ventilation in cattle-keeping important?

-Meat and Livestock Australia did an ‘Investigation of the Ventilation Efficacy on Livestock Vessels’ in 2001 and found results that speak to the importance of good ventilation that works properly.
+Meat and Livestock Australia did an ‘Investigation of the Ventilation Efficacy on Livestock Vessels‘ in 2001 and found results that speak to the importance of good ventilation that works properly.
 They found that a bad air intake system can actually add to the heat in a space.
-As mentioned before, livestock are already producing their own heat in addition to moisture and gas.
+As mentioned before, livestock is already producing their own heat in addition to moisture and gas.
 It can be incredibly difficult to keep animals safe and comfortable if your ventilation system is having the opposite effect!

 There are strict standards for raising cattle.
 However, we believe that our product is well-suited to help farmers achieve standards relating to heat and air quality control.
 The Australian Animal Welfare Standards and Guidelines for Cattle state that: